Windows 11 will change how you use your PC

 Windows 11 also comes with new, if basic, productivity shortcuts.
 If you tend to have multiple apps and windows going at once, you can hover over any window to reveal different options for organizing your screen.
 Maybe it’s two windows side by side, or one big window with a few smaller ones floating next to it.
 Click on the configuration you want, and your windows will “snap” into that shape.

 People who want to jump between entirely different desktops can do that, too.
-Not only can you have different desktops for home, school, and work, but they’ll also follow you around to whatever Windows 11 computer you’re using.
+Not only can you have different desktops for home, school and work, but they’ll also follow you around to whatever Windows 11 computer you’re using.
 Your different computers can sync up over the cloud: Leave work, open your laptop at home, and your screen should be just how you left it — windows, tabs and all.
 The Start menu even saves your most recent files, so you don’t have to click around to reopen them.

 2) The Windows app store gets Android apps

-For the first time, you can get Android apps on your Windows PC, which is a big plus if your favorite apps have clunky web versions like Instagram or no web version at all, like Google Home.
+For the first time, you can get Android apps on your Windows PC, which is a big plus if your favorite apps have clunky Web versions like Instagram or no Web version at all, like Google Home.
 Now, Android apps will be downloadable in the Windows 11 app store, though you’ll have to jump through a few hoops.
-The Android apps actually come through a partnership with the Amazon App Store (used by Amazon's own Fire tablet devices), which you’ll have to log into separately with an Amazon account.
+The Android apps actually come through a partnership with the Amazon App Store (used by Amazon’s own Fire tablet devices), which you’ll have to log into separately with an Amazon account.

 It remains an open question how much people want Android apps on a PC.
 Past attempts to port Android apps into Windows have been technically tricky and largely unpopular.
 Partnering with Amazon to deliver Android apps could help — although Microsoft’s last collaboration with Amazon, when it combined its Cortana voice assistant with Amazon’s Alexa, was a flop.